axfunds/AXFunds/README.md

 Security Upgrade
 ===========================
-Due to the Security breach , all community aggress to hardfork at height 821438.
+Due to the Security breach , all community agree to hardfork at height 821438.

 Development process